Fasahat12/laravel-backpack/README.md

 ## Getting Started 🏃

 - Create a local copy of the repository.
-- Make sure you have xxamp or something similiar.
+- Make sure you have xamp or something similiar.
 - Create a database, name it 'getting_started'.
 - Setup .env file
 - Run ```composer install```.